mckayc/task-donegeon/README.md

 -   **Bulk Content Management:** Admins can now select multiple items on management pages to perform bulk actions like deleting or changing status.
 -   **AI Image Generation Helper:** The Asset Manager now includes an AI prompt helper with links to free AI art generators to streamline asset creation.
 -   **New Default Marketplaces:** Added a bank for currency exchange, an experience shop, and a candy store, complete with new items.
--   **AI Studio Enhancements:** The asset generator now distinguishes between creating "Duties" and "Ventures" and can generate up to 20 ideas at once.
+-   **Suggestion Engine Enhancements:** The asset generator now distinguishes between creating "Duties" and "Ventures" and can generate up to 20 ideas at once.
 -   **Expanded Trophy Collection:** Added over 30 new default trophies for users to earn.
 -   **Complete Theme Editor Overhaul:** Redesigned with a live preview, more fonts, and granular controls for colors and sizes.
 -   **Enhanced Calendar Views:** Day view now has two columns (Duties/Ventures), and Week/Month "Chronicles" views are fully functional.